Serpent27/Forrest/README.md

 - "Certififor!
 Idiot.
 I hit my head and now I'm smart."
 - *"You hit your head?"*
 - "Yeah, REALLY hard and now I'm smart!"
 - *"Ok...
-That definitely explains a few things..."*
+That definitely explains a few things...
+Even for you."*
-- *"Even for you."*
 - "Isn't it great?!"
 - *"Yeah...
 Ok"*